Table of Contents

 1. Handling and Usability:

-2. Performance in Various Shooting Scenarios:
+2. Various Shooting Performance Prospects:

-3. Video and Content Creation:
+3. Video And Content Creation:

 Alternatives and Comparison